 “There are fewer than 100 adult female hawksbills known to nest statewide,” says Hannah Bernard, executive director and co-founder of HWF.
 Maui nesting efforts are concentrated on the coastline near busy North Kīhei Road.
 The organization is also working to prevent 5,000 new LED streetlights from being installed and advocating for more turtle-friendly lighting.

 Through its Honu Watch Program, HWF protects green sea turtles by educating the public on the importance for turtles to rest on shore.
-Scientists believe this behavior, called “basking,” allows turtles to rest, raise their body temperature and avoid ocean predators.
-Honu Watch volunteers educate the public about this behavior and also protect turtles from being disturbed.
+Scientists believe this behavior, called “basking,” allows honus to rest, raise their body temperature and avoid ocean predators.
+Honu Watch volunteers educate the public about this behavior and also protect them from being disturbed.

 How to Help Hawai‘i’s Turtles

 - Keep at least 10 feet away upon sighting a turtle—more if the turtle seems to notice you